jcari-dev/LoL-Stat-Website-jQuery/README.md

 Clean the way that information is appended.
 Add Graphs in regards to the information.
 Add the champion and name of the other 9 participants.
+## That's pretty much all for now, I will continue to develop this.
+Thanks,
 -Jorge